syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Ribbon-Form.md

 ## IconSize

-You can customize the icon size between 16 to 32 using the `IconSize` property.
-By default the icon rendered with a size of 16x16 pixels.
+The icon size can be customized between 16 to 32 pixels using the `IconSize` property.
+By default, the icon is rendered with a size of 16x16 pixels.

 {% tabs %}